hurbcom/challenge-bravo/README.md

 The API must support conversion between FIAT, crypto and fictitious.
 Example: BRL->HURB, HURB->ETH

-"Currency is the means by which monetary transactions are effected."
+"rate is the means by which monetary transactions are effected."
 (Wikipedia, 2021).

 Therefore, it is possible to imagine that new coins come into existence or cease to exist, it is also possible to imagine fictitious coins such as Dungeons & Dragons coins being used in these transactions, such as how much is a Gold Piece (Dungeons & Dragons) in Real or how much is the GTA$1 in Real.

 Let's consider the PSN quote where GTA$1,250,000.00 cost R$83.50 we clearly have a relationship between the currencies, so it is possible to create a quote.
 (Playstation Store, 2021).

 Ref:
 Wikipedia [Institutional Website].
-Available at: <https://pt.wikipedia.org/wiki/Currency>.
+Available at: <https://pt.wikipedia.org/wiki/rate>.
 Accessed on: 28 April 2021.
 Playstation Store [Virtual Store].
 Available at: <https://store.playstation.com/pt-br/product/UP1004-CUSA00419_00-GTAVCASHPACK000D>.
 Accessed on: 28 April 2021.

 You can use any programming language for the challenge.
 Below is the list of languages ​​that we here at Hurb have more affinity: